 What Organizations Are Eligible for an EIDL Grant?

 When grants were still available, every company eligible for the EIDL program was eligible to receive an EIDL grant.
 Companies and organizations must have been in business by Jan.
 31, 2020 in order to be eligible.
-The list of eligible organizations has been expanded to include businesses with less than 500 employees, nonprofits, tribal businesses, cooperatives, employee stock ownership plans (ESOPs), sole proprietors, independent contractors and agricultural enterprises (businesses engaged in the legal production of food and fiber, ranching, raising of livestock, aquaculture and all other farming—and agriculture-related industries).
+The list of eligible organizations include businesses with less than 300 employees, nonprofits, tribal businesses, cooperatives, employee stock ownership plans (ESOPs), sole proprietors, independent contractors and agricultural enterprises (businesses engaged in the legal production of food and fiber, ranching, raising of livestock, aquaculture and all other farming—and agriculture-related industries).

 There are a handful of disqualifying factors for the EIDL program, including if the business: